Energma/bird-chaser/README.md

 - Ensure the speaker is loud enough to cover the desired area.
 - Consider using different bird sounds to prevent habituation.
 - This device is intended to deter birds humanely.
-Changes Made:

-Improved clarity and organization: Rewrote sections for better flow and understanding.
-Added missing information: Included details about SD card preparation and code uploading.
-Enhanced language: Used more concise and professional language.
-Added usage instructions: Provided clear steps on how to use the device.
-Included notes: Added helpful tips and considerations for users.
-Rate this answer:
-Context Sources (1 file)
-Enter a prompt here